TitanPlayz100/Multi/README.md

 > Alternatively, you can run `.\compile.bat` in your terminal (confirm that you are in the correct directory).
 2. This creates `Multi.exe`.

+> Intellisense with the `c#` extension only works with .NET, so initialise a new project using `dotnet` command

 ## Project Documentation